Skip to main content

 Exercise as a Neurotransmitter Modulator

 Physical activity is a potent intervention for recalibrating brain chemistry.
 Aerobic exercise has been shown to increase levels of serotonin, dopamine, and norepinephrine, effectively acting as a natural antidepressant.
-It also boosts the production of (BDNF), a protein that supports the survival of existing neurons and encourages the growth of new ones.
+It also boosts the production of brain-derived neurotrophic factor (BDNF), a protein that supports the survival of existing neurons and encourages the growth of new ones.

 This process, known as neurogenesis, is vital for cognitive resilience and emotional regulation.
 Resistance training, in turn, improves insulin sensitivity.
 This is particularly important during perimenopause, as hormonal shifts can lead to insulin resistance, a condition that is itself linked to mood disturbances and cognitive fog.
 By improving how the body handles glucose, strength training helps to prevent the energy crashes and inflammation that can negatively impact mood.